Other Returns Issues

 If the screw is missing, return your glasses to us and we will fix this for you and deliver them within a few days.
 If you have the screw, you can take them into an optician who may request a small fee to fix this for you.

-Should you have lost the return form or postage label, you can print them from the Royal Mail website.
+Should you have lost the postage label, you can print them from the Royal Mail website.
 Then simply put the frames your want to return in the envelope or box they came in, stick the return label over the existing address label and drop the package in a postbox.

 What if my glasses need adjusting after I receive them?